gfannes/molybdenum/README.md

 * Improved performance
   * `mo` is currently single-threaded.
 To achieve [ripgrep](https://github.com/BurntSushi/ripgrep)-like performance, all CPU's are probably required.
   * When `-l` is used to only output filenames, `mo` can stop searching after the first match.
-* Use a better name
+* Use a better name, I just picked something that was still available.
   * Nobody can remember `molybdenum`, and it is very hard to type. `mo` is better, but difficult to search on the internet.
 * Support for using regex capture groups during replacement
 * Better detection of binary files